johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week01/week1.md

 ---
 #Work
-* Manager of Application Development
+* Manager of Application Development at GettyImages
 * Author at Pragmatic Bookshelf
 * Owner at JohnsonCH, LLC